 If you live in a neighborhood with a homeowners association (HOA), you probably know all too well how restrictive they can be in what’s allowed—or more frustratingly—not allowed.
-What’s required for a front yard garden can be restrictive, but this list of vegetables that are pretty as well as tasty is just what you need to embrace edible landscaping.
+What’s required for a front yard garden can be restrictive, but this list of vegetables that are pretty as well as tasty is just what you need to embrace edible landscaping and install a front yard vegetable garden.

 HOAs often don’t allow chickens.
 Or painting your home outside of a very narrow color spectrum.
 Or planting a vegetable garden in the front yard.
 Hold the phone.
 How ridiculous is this?